-At June 30, 2015, the District reported a liability of \$3,577,974 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+At June 30, 2016, the District reported a liability of \$4,686,136 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating school districts, actuarially determined.
-At June 30, 2014, the District's proportion was 0.032%.
-For the year ended June 30, 2015, the District recognized pension expense of \$317,944.
-At June 30, 2015, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+At June 30, 2015, the District's proportion was 0.032%.
+For the year ended June 30, 2016, the District recognized pension expense of \$287,613.